phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Total Number of Tweets: 529763
+#Number of Trump Tweets: 134971
-#Number of Clinton Tweets: 164519
+#Number of Sanders Tweets: 110657
-#Number of Trump Tweets: 134591
+#Number of Cruz Tweets: 93650
-#Number of Sanders Tweets: 110443
+#Number of Rubio Tweets: 20762
-#Number of Cruz Tweets: 93311
+#Number of Carson Tweets: 6204
-#Number of Rubio Tweets: 20709
+#Total Number of Tweets:
-#Number of Carson Tweets: 6190
+#Number of Clinton Tweets:
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---